 “Well regarded for her work on international child abduction cases.
 Dispenses excellent advice.
-Very dogged and knowledgable yet very down to earth.”Legal 500
+Very dogged and knowledgable yet very down to earth. ”Legal 500 2021

 Onyója is a leading junior and academic expert in international child and family law.
-She was a finalist for Rising Star – Barrister/Advocate of the Year in the Women in Law Awards 2020 and is consistently ranked in the Legal 500 UK for children law since 2017.
+She was a finalist for Rising Star – Barrister/Advocate of the Year in the Women in Law Awards 2020 and has been consistently ranked in the Legal 500 UK for children law since 2017.
 She regularly appears in the High Court (Family Division), at all levels of the Family Court and has argued before the Court of Appeal, in addition to instructions to give expert advice and reports in international proceedings.
+The Legal 500 2022 describes her as "very well-organised and well prepared for cases.
+She has a particular expertise in child abduction cases and has extensive knowledge in this area."

 Onyója is a Post-doctoral Research and Teaching Fellow at the University of Aberdeen.
 She is also the appointed UK research assistant on the major collaborative EU funded POAM project with a core consortium: UK, Croatia, Germany and Italy, and points of contact in Spain, Serbia and Slovenia.
 She has published in peer-reviewed journals, delivered training, lectures and papers around the world on international family law, with a focus on child rights and gender equality issues.